 What is the TTM Squeeze Indicator?

 The TTM Squeeze momentum indicator helps traders identify levels where price action starts to race upward or downward, breaking out of a previously held sideways movement.
-When using the TTM Squeeze indicator, the trick is to know when a market begins to trend following a period at which the market stays inside a range-bound region.
+The trick when using the TTM Squeeze indicator is to know when a market begins to trend following a period at which it stays inside a range-bound region.

 Technically, the TTM Squeeze indicator is a sub-chart indicator with red and green dots appearing along the zero line.
 When there’s a squeeze condition in the market, a red dot is displayed (or a series of red dots), and a breakout is likely to occur.
 Once a green dot appears following a series of red dots, a scenario of firing a squeeze is about to happen, and the price is likely to rise sharply.
 On the other hand, a green dot or a series of green dots implies that the market is not in a squeeze condition, and the existing trend is likely to continue.